 Applicant pays a non-refundable contribution-in-aid-of-construction fee for all estimated line extension costs that exceed the calculated construction allowance for each individual new service.
 The calculated construction allowance shall be determined on a case-by-case basis based on the applicant's projected energy use patterns and expected length of membership, not to exceed 30 years.

 Any developer subdividing a tract of land on which the majority of lots are 10 acres or less is required to pay, in advance, a nonrefundable CIAC fee for all estimated line extension costs that exceed $1,950 per service.

 Applicants who request temporary electric service (generally 24 months or less) are required to pay a non-refundable contribution-in-aid-of-construction fee for all line extension and removal costs to serve a specific location.

 Applicants for electric service in dually certificated service territory — an area designated by the Public Utility Commission where residents or businesses have more than one choice for their electric provider — will typically pay a non-refundable contribution-in-aid-of-construction fee consistent with the policies for their specific rate class.
-However, at Bluebonnet's discretion, an applicant's contribution may be determined by the more precise construction allocation calculations that are used for Pumping, Three-Phase Commercial and Large Power Service.
+However, at Bluebonnet's discretion, an applicant's contribution may be determined by the more precise construction allocation calculations that are used for Pumping, Three-Phase Commercial and Large Power Service. (see above)